IRIS-Solutions-Team/irispie-pages/docs/data_management/databoxes.md

 ???+ input "descriptions"
     Descriptions for each series in the array.

-???+ input "dates"
+???+ input "periods"
-    An iterable of dates corresponding to the rows of the array.
+    An iterable of time periods corresponding to the rows of the array.
 Used if the data represents time series.

-???+ input "start_date"
+???+ input "start"
-    The starting date for the time series data.
-Used if 'dates' is not provided.
+    The start period for the time series data.
+Used if 'periods' is not provided.

 ???+ input "target_databox"
     An existing Databox to which the array data will be added.
 If `None`, a new